nitinmuk/toy-robot-game/README.md

 ## Description
 - It is a robot toy game simulation command line application which can be used to place a toy on a square dashboard and then move it around without making it fall as any fall action will be ignored.
 - Any invalid action will be ignored.
-- Valid actions are: PLACE, MOVE, LEFT & RIGHT as described below.
+- Valid actions are: PLACE, MOVE, LEFT & RIGHT, FINDPATH as described below.
 - PLACE x,y,orientation will put the robot on square table as long as x & y are valid numbers and orientation is valid.
 - Valid value for orientation are EAST, WEST, NORTH & SOUTH
 - Value range for x & y is configurable in config module.
 Default value range is 0-5.